pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 }
 ```

-Generally, if a test modifies global configs or failpoints, it should be considered run in serial.
+Generally, if a test modifies global configs or fail points, it should be run in serial.

-### TestKit
+### Test kits

-Most of our tests are much more complex than what are described above.
+Most of our tests are much more complex than what we describe above.
 For example, to set up a test, we may create a mock storage, a mock session, or even a local database instance.

-These functions are known as testkits.
-Some are used in one package so we implement them in place, others are quite common so we move it to the `testkit` directory.
+These functions are known as test kits.
+Some are used in one package so we implement them in place; others are quite common so we move it to the `testkit` directory.

-When you write complex unit tests, you may take a look at what testkits we have now and try to leverage them.
-If there is none and the case you meet is considered common, add one.
+When you write complex unit tests, you may take a look at what test kits we have now and try to leverage them.
+If we don’t have a test kit for your issue and your issue is considered common, add one.

-## How to run unit tests?
+## How to run unit tests

 ### Running all tests

-You can always run all tests by executing the `gotest` target in Makefile.
+You can always run all tests by executing the `gotest` target in Makefile:

 ```
 make gotest
 ```

-which is almost equivalent to `go test ./...` but enable and disable fail points before and after running tests.
+This is almost equivalent to `go test ./...` but it enables and disables fail points before and after running tests.

 [pingcap/failpoint](https://github.com/pingcap/failpoint) is an implementation of [failpoints](https://www.freebsd.org/cgi/man.cgi?query=fail) for Golang.
-Fail point is used to add code points where errors may be injected in a user controlled fashion.
-It is a code snippet that is only executed when the corresponding fail point is active.
+A fail point is used to add code points where you can inject errors.
+Fail point is a code snippet that is only executed when the corresponding fail point is active.

 ### Running a single test

-To run a single test, you can manually repeat what `make gotest` does and narrow the scope in one test or one package.
+To run a single test, you can manually repeat what `make gotest` does and narrow the scope in one test or one package:

 ```
 make failpoint-enable